Guide to Buying Better Wood

 Technically speaking, wormy wood, birds eye, curly and quilted grain are natural defects.
 They are desirable defects and thus will raise the price of the board.

 Machine defects are caused during the machining process and may be wavy places in the surface, torn grain or saw burns.

 - Shake: basically a chip on the edge of the board

 - Stain: discoloration left by the processing of the wood

 - Wane: tree bark or a rough (live) edge

 Note to self: I wonder if it’s possible to get a discount at the home center for “defective” lumber?

 Regardless of whether you are buying from the home center or the lumber mill, understanding what it is that you are looking at and looking for will help find that right piece of wood for your next project.
-And as a bonus, DIY has a nice little video on selecting boards, as well as a great how-to on How To Weather and Distress New Wood.
+DIY has a great how-to on How To Weather and Distress New Wood.